Whether you're driving to a weekend away or commuting to and from work, these tips will help you stay safe and feel secure when driving in the dark.

 3. Get a grip!
 Check your tyres for tread and pressure

 Lower visibility and light levels when driving at night pose challenges in terms of reaction times.
 Keeping your stopping distance down can help enormously.
 As the nights draw in, check that your tyres have a tread depth of more than 1.6mm across their breadth to ensure good grip - especially on the wintery roads.
-In snow you should aim for 3mm.

 If you buy special winter tyres, many garages and national car servicing brands offer a storage service, where they'll keep your summer tyres for free over winter and vice versa.
 They’ll also be happy to give you a tyre tread check.